puzzle/ansible-training/slides/ansible-techlab/puzzle-demo.md

 ***

 ## Task control
-Retrieve status of a command that was fired and forgotten → module `async_status`
+Retrieve status of a command that was fired and forgotten → module `ansible.builtin.async_status`

 → module docs